EmmaFrith/guess-the-artist/README.md

 ## Screenshots

-![Screenshot showing a correct answer screen.](./images/correct-answer-display.png)
+![Screenshot showing a correct answer screen.](./images/correct-answer-display.png) Screenshot showing a correct result.

-![Screenshot showing an incorrect answer screen.](./images/incorrect-answer.png)
+![Screenshot showing an incorrect answer screen.](./images/incorrect-answer.png) Screenshot showing an incorrect result on a smaller screen such as an iPad.

-![Screenshot showing a personalised message.](./images/personalised-message.png)
+![Screenshot showing a personalised message.](./images/personalised-message.png) Screenshot showing the end of the game when you got more than 6 correct answers.

-![Screenshot showing the responsive design.](./images/responsive-design.png)
+![Screenshot showing the responsive design.](./images/responsive-design.png) Screenshot showing the responsive design.

 ## Technologies used